ddRPB/rpb-doc/pacs.rst

 DICOM Server (PACS)
 ===================

 RPB integrates with script-able research PACS system - Conquest (1.4.19b) to store all documented medical imaging and treatment planning data in DICOM format.
+Optionally the Clinical Trial Processor - CTP software is used for flexible configuration of DICOM processing pipelines in particular research projects.

 ==================== ================= ================== =============
 OS                   Init              Application Server Database